Listen to The Soul's Work Podcast on Apple Podcasts HERE

 With all of the trauma-healing work I’ve done over the past four years, I have a much better understanding of what the process of getting more in touch with my authentic self can look like compared to my understanding back then.

-I think my practice is much more nuanced and holistic than what it would have been had I just, say, followed the teachings of Eckhart Tolle (who I mention in the episode).
+I think my practice is much more nuanced and holistic than what it would have been had I just, say, followed the teachings of Eckhart Tolle (who I mentioned in the episode).
 His book A New Earth was certainly pivotal in experiencing for the first time what it truly meant to be present, but I remember even back then I felt somewhat empty and lost when the "high" of temporary enlightenment subsided.

 The book Healing Developmental Trauma (Laurence Heller & Aline LaPierre) talks about how esoteric approaches, which have been popularized by such authors as Tolle, sees Ego as "an illusion that separates us from Being and keeps us from experiencing the spaciousness, fluidity, and fullness of our essential nature."